Albertans have great pride in their province, and that’s likely why Alberta podcasts are growing in popularity.

 The Read Along, hosted by Anna and Scott, have designed their podcast to function like a book club without the pressure of having to keep up.
 They will announce a book they’ll be covering, and then each episode will be one chapter at a time.
 They never read ahead, and they release episodes weekly for you to follow along.

-Currently, they are on Chapter 16 of Black Leopard, Red Wolf by Marlon James.
+The team recently covered Black Leopard, Red Wolf by Marlon James.
 This is the first in a trilogy, a dark fantasy story that many have called the next Game of Thrones.
-2020’s Sexiest Man Alive Michael B. Jordan’s production company recently purchased the rights to this epic tale.
+Michael B. Jordan’s production company recently purchased the rights to this epic tale.

 For nostalgic film conversations

 Reel Window: Rewatching random movies from our childhood